Are you interested in changing the social media management software app that you use?

 11. Symphony Tools

-Symphony is a nicely designed tool with some really great functionality.
+Symphony is a nicely designed social media management software tool with some really great functionality.
 For example, when you are sharing posts you can do an image search and easily add an image onto any post you’re sharing; this is a neat feature.
 It also has good team-based functionality where you can assign permissions to different team members to restrict access.

 - Workgroups – Separate your personal and work accounts and give access to different people.

 - Crosspost – Send scheduled posts to a variety of platforms by specifying a time or adding to a queue.
 You can also add RSS feeds and set up automated posting through these.

 - Image selection – Built into the ‘crosspost’ is the ability to select from Creative Commons images (free to use) and add them to posts.

 - Inbox – Filter messages by type of interaction, brand mentions, etc. Never miss a comment – easiest way to respond.

 - Write emails and chat with your team directly in Symphony.
 No need to use a separate project management platform.